A musical journey across the globe

 During the creative process Stefan undertook to consult with, and work alongside musicians either from or familiar with the musical traditions of the areas visited.
 The score shifts in emphasis and dynamics across the 8 movements, from Celtic jigs and Klezmer rhythms to the Balearic pulse of Spain, communicating musical moods that shift seamlessly from the reflective to the triumphant as the journey concludes.

 Each movement lasts around 9 minutes totalling a show time of approximately 85 mins, performed in two parts with a 30-minute interval.
-The performance will be conducted by Lee Marchant and will also feature members of the Westbourne Orchestra, which Stefan leads.
+The performance was conducted by Lee Marchant and featured members of the Westbourne Orchestra.

-On the evening of the 12th of July, the orchestra will be joined on stage by guest musicians, some of whom worked with the composer to develop the score.
-They include Ricky Romain and Udit Pankhania performing a tabla and sitar duet, Josh Doughty on the kora with Cheikh Diop on djembes, Royal College undergraduate Lon Fon on the enchanting gaohu, and local musicians Mike Potts taking principal trumpet, and John Edwards on classical guitar.
+The orchestra was joined on stage by guest musicians, some of whom worked with the composer to develop the score.
+They included Ricky Romain and Udit Pankhania who performed a tabla and sitar duet, Josh Doughty on the kora with Cheikh Diop on djembes accompanied by Pape, Royal College undergraduate Lon Fon on the enchanting gaohu, and local musicians Mike Potts taking principal trumpet, and John Edwards on classical guitar.